-For the examination and the reviews, the most financially significant assumptions are:
+For these reviews, the most financially significant assumptions are:

 - the rate of future salary increases assumed for pilots.
-At both 31 March 2023 and 31 March 2022 the assumptions are that the salaries of pilots on former higher salary elections will not increase above their elected amounts.
-The salaries of other pilots are assumed to increase with promotional increases plus CPI inflation - the future investment return assumed for the Scheme over the next 10 years (4.6% per annum as at 31 March 2023; 3.9% per annum as at 31 March 2022) - that all contributors elect a lump sum benefit.
+At 31 March 2023 the assumption was that the salaries of pilots on former higher salary elections will not increase above their elected amounts.
+The salaries of other pilots are assumed to increase with promotional increases plus general inflation of 5.0% in the first year and 2.0% per annum thereafter for 31 March 2024 and projected CPI inflation for 31 March 2023 - the future investment return assumed, which for 31 March 2024 are 3.7% for the first year, reducing to 1.8% per annum over the next nine years, and at 31 March 2023 were 4.6% per annum for the next 10 years and then 4.0% per annum - that all contributors elect a lump sum benefit.

-At 31 March 2023, the provision for the costs of administering the Scheme previously included in the past service liabilities was replaced by a specific future contribution.
+At 31 March 2024 and 31 March 2023, the provision for the costs of administering the Scheme previously included in the past service liabilities was replaced by a specific future contribution.

-11.2 VESTED BENEFITS RATIO - 31 MARCH 2023
+11.2 VESTED BENEFITS RATIO - 31 MARCH 2024